-DSSA is capitalized with SAR 413m of Tier 1 capital.
+DSSA is capitalized with SAR 390m of Tier 1 capital.
 The majority of funds are held in short term accessible deposits with an onshore bank.
-In addition DSSA has a funding line of EUR 245 Mio in place with Deutsche Bank AG in order to satisfy further liquidity requirements.
+In addition DSSA has a funding line in place with Deutsche Bank AG in order to satisfy liquidity requirements.
 Details on cash deposits are available in Appendix I to V in the separate excel file.